semblano/chef-tags-api/README.md

 http://localhost:9999/api?env=dev&role=web_server
 ```

-The previous 'query' will search for all nodes on the dev environemnt that have the 'web_server' role set up.
+The previous _'query'_ will search for all nodes on the dev environment that have the _**'web-server'**_ role set up.
 The result will be like this one:

 ``` Python
 {